ufz/ogs/Documentation/ProjectFile/ode_solver/CVODE/t_nonlinear_solver_iteration.md

-Defines the method used for solving the arising nonlinear equationsystems.
+Defines the method used for solving the arising nonlinear equation systems.

 Possible values are <tt>Functional</tt> for fixed point iterations and
 <tt>Newton</tt> for the Newton method.